amirhosseinNouri/meet-auto-admit/README.md

 There is two way to install this extension on chrome and chromium browsers.

-Approach 1:

-1. Clone the repo. (`git clone https://github.com/amirhosseinNouri/meet-auto-admit`) or download it.
-2. Drag and drop chrome-crx/meet-auto-admit.crx to your browser.

-Approach 2:

 1. Clone the repo. (`git clone https://github.com/amirhosseinNouri/meet-auto-admit`) or download it.
 2. Go to [manage extensions](chrome://extensions/).